 Wage and Hour Claims

-Employees are increasingly asked by their employers to work longer hours and perform greater number of tasks.
+Employees are increasingly asked by their employers to work longer hours and perform a greater number of tasks.
 This often results in wage and hour claims, including failure to pay overtime, failure to provide legally-mandated meal and rest breaks, demands that employees work off-the-clock, employees being misclassified as exempt from overtime when they are not, and a failure to provide accurate pay-stubs showing the hours worked, the applicable pay rate and the correct amount of wages earned.

 Common Wage and Hour Claims Include: